Routine Monitoring Tests

 Urine tests: these can either be to check for urinary infection, or to check how well your kidneys are working particularly if you have diabetes, if previous tests have suggested that your kidney function might need to be monitored.

-Blood tests: please call 72 hours after the test
+- Blood tests: please call 5 working days after the test.

 Please note that we do have a strict policy regarding confidentiality and data protection.
 In this respect we will only give out results to the person they relate to unless that person has given prior permission for their release or if they are not capable of understanding them.